puffball/BrowserQuest/HOWTORUN.md

 Short instruction on how to build and run _BrowserQuest_ locally.

+Make sure you have a current version of nodejs and npm installed (https://nodejs.org).

 `$ cd BrowserQuest`
 `$ npm install <-- downloads and installs external libraries`
 `$ cd client/config`